pypy/pypy/rpython/jit/metainterp/ruleopt/README.md

 ## Printing rule statistics

-The JIT can print statistics about which rule fired how often in the `jit-intbounds-stats` category.
-Eg to print it to stdout at the end of program execution, run PyPy like this:
+The JIT can print statistics about which rule fired how often in the `jit-intbounds-stats` logging category.
+For example, to print it to stdout at the end of program execution, run PyPy like this:

 ```
 PYPYLOG=jit-intbounds-stats:- pypy ...